AI4Finance-Foundation/FinRL/README.md

 ## Citing FinRL

 ```
-@article{finrl2020,
+@article{liu2022finrl_meta,
-    author  = {Liu, Xiao-Yang and Yang, Hongyang and Chen, Qian and Zhang, Runjia and Yang, Liuqing and Xiao, Bowen and Wang, Christina Dan},
+  title={FinRL-Meta: Market Environments and Benchmarks for Data-Driven Financial Reinforcement Learning},
-    title   = {{FinRL}: A deep reinforcement learning library for automated stock trading in quantitative finance},
+  author={Liu, Xiao-Yang and Xia, Ziyi and Rui, Jingyang and Gao, Jiechao and Yang, Hongyang and Zhu, Ming and Wang, Christina Dan and Wang, Zhaoran and Guo, Jian},
-    journal = {Deep RL Workshop, NeurIPS 2020},
+  journal={NeurIPS},
-    year    = {2020}
+  year={2022}
 }
 ```